Instalab

 This test is most useful if any of these apply to you.

-If you mix, apply, or work near 2,4-D, this test shows how much is reaching you and whether your safety practices work.
+If you mix, load, or spray herbicides for work or at home, this shows how much is actually getting into your body.

 Pregnant or Trying to Conceive